yanga9345/cs3342_smurf/README.md

 * It might be tempting to start with the lexer, then implement the parser, ands finally do the interpreter.
 I suggest it would be more instructive to instead implement this across these layers.
-When I first started, I wrote a parser that just handled integers, built an AST, transformed it into the semantic tree, then interpreted that.
+When I first started, I wrote a parser that just handled integers, built an AST, then interpreted that.

   By doing so, I learned the tools I would be using (Arpeggio in my case), and made a number of structural mistakes, which were easy to fix because there was